How do I start my educational benefits?

 Post 9-11 GI Bill recipients can view a Statement of Benefits through the VA’s website.

-Students MUST notify the Veteran Services Coordinator at after registration every semester so benefits can be processed.
+Students must notify the Veteran Services Coordinator after registration every semester so benefits can be processed.

 There are a couple of considerations in determining when to expect payment.

-First, your classes need to be certified to the VA.
+First, your classes need to be certified by the VA.
 After this is done, it usually takes the VA about 30 days to process the certification and schedule the payment(s).
-Though, during busy times of the year, it can take longer.
+However, during busy times of the year, it can take longer.

 Additionally, the VA pays stipend money to students “on the first of the month following the month you earned the money in”.
 So, if your classes start in mid-August you should receive your first payment on September 1st, assuming you were certified far enough in advance that the VA has had time to process your certification.

-Students who expect to have their tuition paid by the VA and who have proof of their eligibility for their benefit may be eligible for a payment deadline extension to allow the VA time to pay the school.
+In general, students are responsible for their own tuition and fees.
+However, students who expect to receive any VA Education Benefit, and who have proof of their eligibility for their benefit, may be eligible for a payment deadline extension to allow the VA time to pay.
 This is another reason it is important to notify the Veteran Services Coordinator as soon as you register for classes.

 VA Education Benefit recipients can only be certified for coursework required for completion of their program of study after the application of any transfer credit.
 Any course substitutions must be approved and documented by the Department Chairperson and a copy filed in the Veteran Services Coordinator’s office.
 Veterans may only take approved/required deficiency/remedial courses specifically required for the completion of their program.